-Ebba Kalondo, the senior news editor of the television network France 24, told CNN’s “Erin Burnett OutFront” that the suspect had called her about two hours before police arrived at his residence and laid out details of the killings that only police would have known – “very, very specific information” such as the number of shots fired and the shell casings left behind.
+Ebba Kalondo, the senior news editor of the television network France 24, told CNN’s “Erin Burnett OutFront” earlier that the suspect called her about two hours before police surrounded his home and laid out details of the killings that only police would have known – “very, very specific information” such as the number of shots fired and the shell casings left behind.

 “He seemed to be very aware that a massive manhunt was under way for him,” Kalondo said.
 “He said he wasn’t scared, and that neither capture nor death scared him at all.”

 Hours into the siege, French President Nicolas Sarkozy spoke at a memorial service for the three paratroopers, calling their killing “a terrorist execution.”